Marsh Surname Meaning, History & Origin

-Marsh Surname Genealogy
+Marsh Surname Meaning

 In some cases there may have been a Norman origin of the name, the Norman de Marisco becoming Marsh.

-Marsh Resources on
+Marsh Surname Resources on The Internet

 - Marsh Families of Kent

 Marsh Surname Ancestry

 England.
 Early sightings of the Marsh name linked to the de Marisco name in Bath and Somerset and in Cambridgeshire might suggest a Norman origin of the name.